 I attended James Allen’s Girls’ School in South East London where I enjoyed studying a wide range of subjects.
 This led me to take the slightly unusual combination of Maths, Further Maths, Chemistry and German at A-Level, as well as an AS-Level in Biology.
 I achieved top grades in all my subjects but I was particularly drawn to Maths and decided to continue my studies in the subject at Merton College, Oxford.

-After finishing with a 2:1 Masters in Maths I started a career in the City and qualified as an Actuary.
+After finishing my Masters in Maths I started a career in the City and qualified as an Actuary.
 I worked for almost 10 years in the life insurance industry, specialising in investment strategy.
 Whilst my time in the City was challenging and rewarding, I realised that my real passion is in education and so I decided to start a new career with Keystone as a Professional Tutor.

 Maths can be a particularly challenging subject for many young people as it can often seem alien and unintuitive.
 I believe one-to-one tutoring in the subject is therefore particularly valuable.
 I focus on understanding what the specific blockers are for each student and find different strategies to help them overcome them.
 It is also very important to me to show students how powerful Maths can be and how it shapes so many aspects of their lives.